viktorsapozhok/getting-started-tutorials/README.md

 # Initial User Setup with Ubuntu 20.04

-This tutorial provides a short guide on how to manually configure a new user workplace with Ubuntu 20.04 LTS and install basic development tools.
+This tutorial provides a short guide on how to manually configure a new user workplace and install basic development tools on Ubuntu 20.04 LTS.

 ## Tutorial